-If you want to be organized, I recommend that favorite black cardigan sweater be the only one you own.
+If you want to have a simpler lifestyle, I recommend that favorite black cardigan sweater be the only one you own.
 Maybe–if you are a true purveyor of black cardigan sweaters–it can have a runner-up, but for most of us, just one is fine.

 But what if it wears out?! you say, in a bit of a panic.
 What will I do?!

-Well, my friend, unless you live in Antarctica (where I’m guessing cardigan sweaters are not much help… you might as well just go for the full sweater there), you can just go to a store and buy a new one.
-Better to wear things you love and wear them out than to keep lots of mediocre clothing that just hogs your closet space.
+Well, my friend, unless you live in Antarctica (where I’m guessing cardigan sweaters are not much help… you might as well just go all-in on the full sweater there), you can just go to a store and buy a new one.

 Having favorites is great not only because it frees up space in your home, but also because you’ll naturally start to buy higher quality items.
-If, for example, you own just one favorite pair of jeans (which I do… I recently took the just-one-pair-of-jeans plunge and have no regrets!), you’ll make sure those jeans are the best jeans you can get your hands (err, butt) on.
+If, for example, you own just 1-2 favorite pairs of jeans (and if you’re curious, I am the proud owner of two favorite pairs of jeans), you’ll make sure those jeans are the best jeans you can get your hands (err, butt) on.
 Because they are good quality, they’ll last for awhile, and when they wear out, you’ll be ready to replace them with another high-quality pair.

 Besides the extra closet space (always a bonus!), I pick closet favorites for three main reasons:

-2) My Wallet: I spend a lot less money on clothing now that I buy only a few quality items as opposed to of lots of ill-fitting “deals”.
-These “deals” were usually grabbed spur-of-the-moment from clearance racks and usually didn’t fit my body or my style.
+I spend a lot less money on clothing now that I buy only a few quality items as opposed to of lots of ill-fitting “deals”.
+These “deals” were usually grabbed spur-of-the-moment from clearance racks and usually didn’t fit my body or my life.
 Thus, the money spent on them was no “deal” at all.

 Picking faves is great in your closet, but this principle applies to many areas of your home, including, but certainly not limited to:

-The toolbox – Holy screwdrivers, Batman!
-Unless you’re training a band of octopuses to repair your plumbing (which would be really cool, let me know if you figure that out), you can probably minimize to the 1-2 you reach for all the time.
+Holy screwdrivers, Batman!
+Unless you’re training a band of octopuses to repair your plumbing, you can probably minimize to the 1-2 you reach for all the time.

 I hope I’ve helped you realize that picking favorites is good!
 I’d love to hear how some of you minimize down to your favorite things.